anywhichway/flexroute/README.md

 });
 ```

 Under the hood, you can access the native response object at `req.rawResponse`.
-There are something that are hard
+There are some things that are hard
 or inefficient to do with the whatwg response object, so this is provided as a convenience.
 If you do something
 with the `rawResponse` you MUST return the `rawResponse` from your route handler at some point.
 See the implementation
 of the `./middleware/server/sse.js` for an example.